-Arabic: Language Through Culture 1.0 credit Full year -year course will highlight Modern Standard Arabic and some of the spoken f the Levant.
-With an emphasis on Arabic culture, students will learn commonly ressions and phrases from the Levant area.
-Students will develop their skills in , reading, writing, forming grammatically correct structured sentences, and portantly, conversation.
-This will be accomplished through podcasts, videos, ircles discussions, web conferencing, and collaborations in group projects.
-In , students will have direct conversations with native speakers of Arabic through club called "Shu Fe Maa Fe," where students are required to meet online with igned partner and learn about a certain cultural topic every week, such as all food, greetings, gestures, values, history and more.
-Since Arabic is becoming the most functional languages in the world, especially in the areas of commerce, , and trade, students participating in this course can avail themselves of the nity to learn the language in a highly stimulating and rich cultural context.
+Arabic: Language Through Culture 1.0 credit Full year This full-year course will highlight Modern Standard Arabic and some of the dialect of the Levant.
+With an emphasis on Arabic culture, students will learn ly used expressions and phrases from the Levant area.
+Students will develop skills in listening, reading, writing, forming grammatically correct structured s, and most importantly, conversation.
+This will be accomplished through i, videos, culture circles discussions, web conferencing, and collaborations in rojects.
+In addition, students will have direct conversations with native speakers c through a virtual club called "Shu Fe Maa Fe," where students are required to line with their assigned partner and learn about a certain cultural topic every ich as traditional food, greetings, gestures, values, history and more.
+Since a becoming one of the most functional languages in the world, especially in the commerce, business, and trade, students participating in this course can avail r es of the opportunity to learn the language in a highly stimulating and rich context.
 Arabic: Language Through Culture II 1.0 credit Full year Arabic II students have one year of Arabic Language Through Culture or have demonstrated Novice proficiency through summer coursework or other experiences.
 Students will communicate in spontaneous spoken conversations on familiar topics, including food, weather, and hobbies, using a variety of practiced or memorized words, phrases, simple sentences, and questions.
 Arabic: Language Through Culture III 1.0 credit Full year Students in Arabic III have demonstrated Intermediate interpersonal proficiency in Arabic (MSA or a dialect) through two years in Arabic Language Through Culture or other coursework, and have demonstrated an ability to work online independently and reliably with instructors and peers in Arabic Language Through Culture or another GOA class.
 Students in Arabic III will have opportunities to direct their own study through choice of material and topic.
 They will use Arabic to interact with native speakers on topics of their choosing, and to explore topics of interest through a variety of media (written works, audio, video, face-to-face interviews).

-Japanese I: Language Through Culture 1.0 credit Full year This full-year course is a unique combination of Japanese culture and language, weaving cultural comparison with the study of basic Japanese language and grammar.
-While examining various cultural topics such as literature, art, lifestyle and economy, students will learn the basics of the Japanese writing system (Hiragana and Katakana), grammar and vocabulary.
+Japanese I: This full-year course is a unique combination of Japanese culture and Language language, weaving cultural comparison with the study of basic Japanese Through language and grammar.
+While examining various cultural topics such as literature, art, lifestyle and economy, students will learn the basics of the 1.0 credit Japanese writing system (Hiragana and Katakana), grammar and vocabulary.
 Through varied synchronous and asynchronous assignments, including hands-on projects and face-to-face communications, students will develop their speaking, listening, reading and writing skills.
 The cultural study and discussion will be conducted in English, with topics alternating every two to three weeks.
 The ultimate goal of this course is to raise awareness and appreciation of different cultures through learning the basics of the Japanese language.
 The focus of this course will be 60 percent on language and 40 percent on culture.
 This course is appropriate for beginner-level students.